PGbeater/Simulation-Study/README.md

 1. Read and load the Functions.R

 2. Run the setups

-3. Use the results from the setups to create the plot using the code in PLot fold.
+3. Use the results from the setups to create the plot using the code in PLot fold (start from the Bias_boxplot.R which has some explanation, the rest have similar logic).